anhhai680/knowledge-base-agent/README.md

 ## Features

 - **GitHub Repository Indexing**: Automatically index code from GitHub repositories
+- **Automatic Startup Indexing**: Configure repositories in `.env` to automatically index on startup
 - **Intelligent Q&A**: Ask questions about your codebase and get accurate answers
 - **Multiple LLM Support**: Works with OpenAI GPT, Google Gemini, Azure OpenAI, and Ollama
 - **Multiple Embedding Models**: Support for OpenAI, Gemini, Ollama, and HuggingFace embeddings